francescapoli98/francescapoli98/README.md

 # Ciao!
 Hi! 👋
 ## Welcome to my GitHub profile!
-- 💻 I am currently studying (and improving my skills) for my MA degree at the University of Pisa
+- 💻 Currently studying for my MA degree at the University of Pisa
 - 👩‍🎓 Got a Digital Humanities Bachelor degree
 - 🌱 An environmentalist and climate activist who believes in green IT
+- ⚡ Exploiting Python and looking for new projects to improve my skills

 <!--
 <a href="https://github.com/anuraghazra/github-readme-stats">